last update 11 July 2010

 c1910 - Dublin Medical Student

-Much of WWI spent at the front, initially as MO of 2nd Battalion Royal Welsh Fusiliers in the Mons Retreat.
+Much of WWI spent at the Western Front, initially as MO of famous 2nd Battalion Royal Welsh Fusiliers (including in the Mons Retreat).
 Latterly he commanded 131 Field Ambulance, serving the 38th (Welsh) Division who in the final months of 1918 fought through Amiens, Albert & Bapaume.

 l: Many places in India, England & Egypt as a regular army officer in the RAMC specializing in Hygiene.